semgrep/semgrep/README.md

 ### Integrations

 Visit [Integrations](https://semgrep.dev/docs/integrations/) to learn about Semgrep editor, commit, and CI integrations.
-When integrated into CI, Semgrep will automatically only show findings that are being introduced in the current commit.
+When integrated into CI and configured to scan pull requests, Semgrep will only report issues introduced by that pull request; this lets you start using Semgrep without fixing or ignoring pre-existing issues!

 ### More